 - High Schools — (grades 7–12) Selected by students and parents via online lottery application (and paper application for upper grades)

-- Combination Schools — (grades K–12 — Cincinnati Digital Academy, Oyler School, Riverview East Academy, Spencer Center for Gifted and Exceptional Children (3–10) and School for Creative and Performing Arts (SCPA) — Entrance by various ways depending on the school
+- Combination Schools — (grades K–12, 3–10) — Cincinnati Digital Academy, Oyler School, Riverview East Academy, Spencer Center for Gifted and Exceptional Children (3–10) and School for Creative and Performing Arts (SCPA) — Entrance by various ways depending on the school

-Some Cincinnati Public Schools have entrance requirements, such as an academic entrance exam at Walnut Hills (and for one of Dater High School’s program), and auditions to SCPA's upper grades.
+Some Cincinnati Public Schools have entrance requirements, such as an academic entrance exam at Walnut Hills High School and auditions for SCPA's upper grades.

 Only a parent or legal guardian may register a child in school.
 (A legal guardian must present documentation, such as custody granted by a court or accredited agency.)